-Dixon Doll is a Senior Director as of the date hereof.
+Dixon Doll will serve as a Senior Director as of the effective date of the registration statement of which this prospectus forms a part.
 Mr. Doll currently serves on the Advisory Board for the Stanford Institute for Economic Policy Research Institute (SIEPR).
 Previously, Mr. Doll served as the Chairman of Network Equipment Technologies (NWK) and as a director of DIRECTV (DTV).
 Mr. Doll was elected to the Board of the National Venture Capital Association in 2005 and served on the Executive Committee and as Chairman from 2008 to 2009.
 Mr. Doll led DCM Ventures' investments in About.com (acquired by The New York Times Co.), @Motion (acquired by Openwave), Clearwire (Nasdaq: CLWR), Coradiant (acquired by BMC), Force10 Networks (acquired by Dell), Foundry Networks (Nasdaq: FDRY), Internap (Nasdaq: INAP), Ipivot (acquired by Intel), and Neutral Tandem (Nasdaq: TNDM).
+He previously served on the board of directors of Direct TV.
 He is a Board Member of Papal Foundation Rome and the University of San Francisco.
 He received his B.S. degree (cum laude) from Kansas State University and M.S. and Ph.D. degrees in Electrical Engineering from the University of Michigan, where he was a National Science Foundation scholar.
 Mr. Doll is the father of Dixon Doll, Jr., our Co-Chief Executive Officer.
 We believe that Mr. Doll is well qualified to serve as a member of our board because of his extensive investment, his service as a current and former director of public companies, and his vast network of relationships.

-Alan Clingman is one of our directors as of the date hereof.
+Alan Clingman will serve as one of our directors as of the effective date of the registration statement of which this prospectus forms a part.
 Since January 2008, Mr. Clingman has served as the founder and Chief Executive Officer of Yellow River Asset Management.
 He has also served as the co-founder of LRG Energy since February 2018.
 Mr. Clingman started his first business, Coal & Carbon Industries, in 1981 and purchased AIOC, a small commodities trading company in New York, in 1988.
 He also served as the CEO and Chairman of Marquis Jet from March 2001 to April 2003 and founded Cortiva Education from November 2003 to January 2007, which was acquired by Steiner Leisure (NASDAQ: STNR).
 We believe Mr. Clingman is well qualified to serve as a member of our board due to his strategic expertise, deep business knowledge and vast network of relationships.

-Paul Misir is one of our directors as of the date hereof.
+Paul Misir will serve as one of our directors as of the effective date of the registration statement of which this prospectus forms a part.
 Since May 2013, Mr. Misir has served as the founder and Managing Partner of Notos LLC, where he consults boards of late stage private and public telecom, data, and technology companies on corporate strategy and the development of capital markets offerings.
 From July 2001 to December 2011, Mr. Misir served as the Founder and Managing Partner of Morning Street Capital and its related funds (including as Founder and CEO of its predecessor merchant bank and market research advisor, Columbia Strategy LLC).
 Mr. Misir holds an M.B.A. from Columbia University and a B.A. from the University of Chicago.
 We believe Mr. Misir is well qualified to serve as a member of our board of directors due to his depth of investment experience and vast network of relationships.